IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/offline.md

   * No intermediated discrete representations (source language like in cascade or target languages like in rover)
   * All parameters/parts that are used during decoding need to be trained on the end2end task (may also be trained on other tasks -> multitasking ok, LM rescoring is not ok)

+### Multilingual Models

+We are also interested in when and how multilingual models may be beneficial.
+With three target languages this year, participants may choose to create one model to translate to all three targets.
+Many allowed [pretrained models](#pretrained-models) are also multilingual.
+We ask that anyone who uses one multilingual model to submit to the three target languages specify this at submission time; we will analyze submissions to see if there are any consistent differences between individual and multilingual models.

 ## Test Data